Listen180/auto_pypi/README.md

 # auto_pypi

-This is a shell script to auto setup your (updated version) python package onto Pypi.
+This is a shell script to auto setup your (updated version) python package onto PyPi.

 ## Usage